 There are different methods for old lady cactus reproduction such as cactus grafting, division, and cuttings.
 But offsets and old lady cactus seeds are your best choice, due to the physiology of this plant.

-You can successfully reproduce this succulent using the old lady cactus seeds that grow in clusters that form around the mature plant’s base.
+You can successfully reproduce this succulent using the old lady cactus seeds growing in clusters that form around the mature plant’s base.
 After harvesting the offsets using protective gloves, here are the steps on how to grow old lady cactus:

 - Let the seeds dry out on some dry tissue or in a dry location.
 Depending on the environment’s humidity level, you may need to wait a few days for the offsets to dry.